energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

    :name: fig:ProcessStructure

-   Overview of the EnergyScope TD framework in two-steps. **STEP 1**: optimal selection of typical days (Section :ref:`sec_td_selection`). **STEP 2**:
+   Overview of the EnergyScope TD framework in two-steps. **STEP 1**: optimal selection of typical days (:ref:`sec_td_selection`). **STEP 2**:
-   Energy system model (Section :ref:`sec_estd`).
+   Energy system model (:ref:`sec_estd`).
 The first step processes only a subset of parameters, which account for the 8760h time series.
-   Abbreviations: TD, MILP, LP and GWP
+   Abbreviations: Typical Day (TD), Linear Programming (LP), Mixed Integer Linear Programming (MILP), Global Warming Potential (GWP).

-This documentation is built from previous works (:cite:`Moret2017PhDThesis,Limpens2019,Limpens2021thesis`).
+This documentation is built based on previous works :cite:`Moret2017PhDThesis,Limpens2019,Limpens2021thesis`.
-For more details about the research approach, the choice of clustering method or the reconstruction method; refer to :cite:`Limpens2021thesis`.
+For more details about the research approach, the choice of clustering method or the reconstruction method, see :cite:`Limpens2021thesis`.

 .. _sec_td_selection: